 - Custom Development.
 Does your website need work?
 What about a piece of custom functionality that will help bring in new marketing leads?
 These tend to be capital expenditures rather than recurring budget items.
 However, they can expand your capabilities enough to achieve a healthy ROI in a relatively short timeframe.

-- Another capital expenditure, but one that often needs to happen early in the game for businesses to position themselves in their markets.
+- Branding.
+Another capital expenditure, but one that often needs to happen early in the game for businesses to position themselves in their markets.

 - Print Collateral.
 We often work with our clients on small print pieces, such as business cards or sales sheets.
 These can extend to much larger projects, especially if customers frequently attend business conferences.